openebs/openebs/k8s-demo/run-mysql-openebs.md

 # Running MySQL on Kubernetes Cluster with OpenEBS Storage

-In this example, we will run a simple hello-world web application, that responds with "Hello World" for an HTTP request.
-The web application Docker image is available at [tutum/hello-world](https://hub.docker.com/r/tutum/hello-world/).
+In this example, we will run a MySQL database over an OpenEBS Storage.

 ### Prerequisites